 So, no pool for us that night.
 They couldn't fix it before the next day.
 Disappointing, but we had the steam room, so it was still worth dropping by.

 I should point out that it's not just a whirlpool.
 There are refreshing streams of water from faucets on one end, and a "grill recliner" (my term) on the other.
 You know how, in most whirlpools/hot tubs/etc., there is that concrete bench going around the edge for sitting?
 The thalassotherapy pool has, instead, a sort of lounger-shaped bench running along one side.
 It's not concrete, either, but row after row of metal poles, similar to the ones you use to get into a pool.
 This sounds uncomfortable, but not only is it extremely restful (you can lie back, or sit up on the hump that otherwise goes under the knees, or hang onto the poles and float around), it allows the throbbing, bubbling water to circulate all around your body.
-If it was an ultralounge, they'd call it "Immersion."
+If it were an ultralounge, they'd call it "Immersion."

 There being nothing else to say about the spa (lest this become a three-hankie post), here is another self-shot of me.
 (This is what I get up to when Mike naps).